zigster64/datastar.http.zig/README.md

 Use `sse.patchElementsWriter` to return a std.Io.Writer object that you can programmatically write to using complex logic.

-If using the Writer, then be sure to call `sse.flush()` when you are finished writing to it and wish to keep the socket open, and writing to the same patchElements stream later.

-Calling `sse.close()` will automatically flush the writer output.

-Starting any new patchElements / patchSignals / executeScript on the SSE object will automatically flush the last writer as well.
+When using the writer, you can call `w.flush()` to manually flush the writer ... but you generally dont need to worry about this, as the sse object will correctly terminate an existing writer, as soon as the next `patchElements / patchSignals` is issued, or at the end of the handler cleanup as the `defer sse.close() / defer sse.deinit()` functions are called.

+See the example apps for best working examples.

 PatchElementsOptions is defined as :